K-State Student Services

 - Be exposed to diverse insights, strategies, and techniques that are essential to success in a multicultural world.

 This center has on-and-off campus job vacancy lists, on-campus interview scheduling, job counseling, salary information, as well as letter and resume writing assistance.
 This office sponsors a variety of career and employment fairs.
 In addition, this office offers periodic workshops and presentations to help students polish their job search skills.
 Placement services are also available for K-State alumni.
-It is in the Berney Family Welcome Center, (785) 532-6506.
+Additionally, the Career Center has staff who can help you in deciding on a major.
+Want to know what a person with your degree can expect for employment and salary?
+Check out the Computerized Self-Assessment Career Guidance System or the self-directed DISCOVER computerized career planning program.
+The Career Center is located in the Berney Family Welcome Center, (785) 532-6506.

 This service provides special assistance to students with needs concerning housing information, rental disputes, consumer credit, etc. It is located in the lower level of the Union in the office of Student Activities and Services, (785) 532-6541.